Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 If you've been searching "how much does a sauna cost," you're past the browsing stage and into serious planning.
 That's exactly where you should be.

 The truth is, there's no single answer.
-A home sauna can cost as little as $3,990 for a compact outdoor cube or well over $99,900 for a fully assembled luxury cabin with designer finishes.
-Most buyers land somewhere between $5,000 and $15,000 for the sauna itself, with the total project cost depending on the type of sauna, how it's heated, where it goes, and what installation work is involved.
+Home sauna costs span a wide range — from compact plug-and-play infrared units on the accessible end to fully assembled luxury cabins with designer finishes at the top.
+Total project cost depends on the type of sauna, how it's heated, where it goes, and what installation work is involved.

 This guide breaks down every cost variable so you can build a realistic budget — no surprises, no guesswork.
-Whether you're considering a plug-and-play infrared sauna for your spare bedroom or a barrel sauna for the backyard, you'll know exactly what to expect before you spend a dollar.
+Whether you're considering a Clearlight plug-and-play infrared sauna for your spare bedroom or a barrel sauna for the backyard, you'll know exactly what to expect before you spend a dollar.
+Get Pricing on any model as you narrow down your options.

 Sauna Cost by Type: A Realistic Breakdown